sashidhar498/Sleep_detection/README.md

 # Face Tracking Application

 Welcome to the **Face Tracking Application**!
 This repository contains files and scripts to help you implement face tracking functionality for different lighting conditions (morning and night).

+This project is developed by [Sabbu Sashidhar](<https://github.com/sashidhar498/sashidhar498>) and [Aluri Sri Moukthika](<https://github.com/SriMoukthika12>)

 Due to file size limitations, **two important files are hosted separately on a Google Drive link.** Please follow the detailed instructions below to set up and use the project.